rpayeras/node-calendar-app/readme.md

 ## Configure env vars

-Change .env.sample to .env and put it your own env vars
+Change .env.sample to .env and put it your own env vars.

 ## Run client